-SMÄK Food House
+Smäk Food House

-SMÄK (pronounced “smark”, and translated from the Norwegian word for “taste”) is a health-conscious cafe that arrived in 2016.
+Smäk (pronounced “smark”, and translated from the Swedish word for “taste”) is a health-conscious cafe that arrived in 2016.

-For breakfast, there’s an egg-white and “cauliflower rice” (finely chopped cauliflower) omelette, topped with tomatoes, sprouts and avocado, and served with house-baked, gluten-free nut bread.
-There are buckwheat macha crepes, with berry ricotta, lime-coconut sorbet and lemon curd.
+Fissenden is a former triathlete.
+With help from food consultants and chefs, he ensures the menu is nutritious.
+An early iteration included an egg-white and “cauliflower rice” (finely chopped cauliflower) omelette, topped with tomatoes, sprouts and avocado, and served with house-baked, gluten-free nut bread.
+And buckwheat macha crepes, with berry ricotta, lime-coconut sorbet and lemon curd.

 The space, which commits firmly to the minimalist trinity of polished concrete, blond wood and greenery, was designed by Studio Ole.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.